Bojana Milenković

 Bojana Milenković (born 6 March 1997) is a Serbian volleyball player who plays for Fenerbahçe and the Serbian national team.
 She is 1.85 m and an outside hitter.

 She won a bronze medal with the Serbian women's national volleyball team at the 2020 Summer Olympics in Tokyo, Japan.

 International

 Milenković participated at the 2017 Women's European Volleyball Championship and as well as the 2019 Women's European Volleyball Championship, winning gold on both occasions.
+She was named at Serbian 2026 Mediterranean Games squad where the team won bronze medal.